openworm/tierpsy-tracker/docs/INSTALLATION.md

 [install Tierpsy Tracker from source](INSTALLATION_SOURCE.md).

-## 3. Installing from conda [deprecated]

-You can [install a legacy version of Tierpsy Tracker using the package manager conda](INSTALLATION_CONDA.md), although we do not recommend this as an installation route.

 # Tests
 After installing you can run the testing scripts using the command `tierpsy_tests` in the terminal/Anaconda prompt/Docker container.
 Type `tierpsy_tests -h` for help.
 Although the script supports running multiple tests consecutively, I would recommend to run one test at the time since there is not currently a way to summarise the results of several tests.